 The cornett, cornetto, or zink produces a lovely sound that often resembles the human voice.
 It has finger holes like a recorder and a mouthpiece like a trumpet.

 Men are far less likely to get multiple sclerosis than women.
 This may be because testosterone protects them.
 Studying how this works may help both genders.

 The pre-decimal penny existed for hundreds of years before the decimal penny of 1971.
 It's associated with some interesting sayings, traditions, and historical facts.

 The sixpence and the shilling are pre-decimal coins from the United Kingdom.
 They have a long history and are associated with some interesting traditions.

 Rigoletto is a popular opera composed by Giuseppe Verdi.
-In this article I discuss the opera's history, plot, and leading characters.
+In this article, I discuss the opera's history, plot, and leading characters.
 I also include some of its lovely music.

 Goldfish are interesting fish that have some surprising features.
 The animals are popular pets.
 They are found in the wild, where they may become very large.

-Some sharks produce beautiful patterns of light in a process called biofluorescence.
+The swell shark and the chain catshark produce beautiful patterns of light in a process called biofluorescence.
 The light emission may have important functions.